tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 means that the ``"Testing the is_description_line() function..."`` string is written to the standard output stream.

 Let us run this script in a terminal.
+To run a Python script we use the ``python`` command followed by the name of the script.

 .. code-block:: none